The pros and cons of being a police officer

 con #3: For a cop, the rose-colored glasses are always off

 Denying reality gets you killed.
 It is a curse and a blessing.
 We can no longer look at the world we live in the same way.
 We constantly scan our surroundings, look for exits, and keep alert.
 In any establishment, we choose the seat with our backs to the wall and a view of the entire place.
 We are selective of where we dine.
-We would be lost without our firearm and badged clipped to our waistbands.
+We would be lost without our firearms and badged clipped to our waistbands.
 Everyone and everything is suspicious until proven otherwise.

 con #4: Pandora’s box is closed

-Inside our minds are images, voices, screams, visions, smells, and dreams which have been influenced by our career.
+Inside our minds are images, voices, screams, visions, smells, and dreams which have been influenced by our careers.
 These are held in a “tiny little space” inside our heads often referred to as “Pandora’s box” which complicates our moods and influences.
 There are occasions when our friends or family want us to share our darkest moments, but we usually leave them contained.

 con #5: The trio: Impatience, intolerance, and paranoia